dshanske/indieweb-publisher/README.md

 ### How do I make MailChimp Signup Forms look better?

-MailChimp includes its own CSS in the HTML embed code that, by default, doesn't look quite right with Independent Publisher.
+MailChimp includes its own CSS in the HTML embed code that, by default, doesn't look quite right with Indieweb Publisher.
 To fix the MailChimp CSS, you can add the following to the `style.css` file of a [Child Theme](https://github.com/raamdev/independent-publisher-child-theme/) (or if you're using Jetpack, simply go to *Appearance → Edit CSS* and insert the following):

 ```
 #mc_signup .button {